offbynull/portmapper/README.md

  * [FAQ](#faq)

 ## Introduction
-Port mapper is a Java library that allows you to open up ports on NAT-enabled routers.
-Why use Port Mapper over other Java port mapping libraries?
-The Port Mapper project provides several distinct advantages:
+Port mapper is a Java library, originally developed as part of the the [Peernetic](https://github.com/offbynull/peernetic) project, that allows you to open up UDP and TCP ports on NAT-enabled routers.
+The Port Mapper project provides several distinct advantages over existing Java libraries that provide port mapping functinoality:

 * Tested on all major platforms: Android, Windows, Linux, and Mac
 * Supports UPnP-IGD (Universal Plug-and-Play Internet Gateway Device) -- both IGD v1.0 and IGD v2.0
 * Supports NAT-PMP (NAT Port Mapping Protocol)
 * Supports PCP (Port Control Protocol)
 * Supports both IPv4 and IPv6
+* Fault-tolerant -- works around malformed responses and faulty routers
-* Light-weight implementation -- very few dependencies and easy to port to other languages
+* Light-weight -- very few dependencies and easy to port to other languages
-* Fault-tolerant implementation -- works around malformed responses and faulty routers
-*

 ## Quick-start Guide